Kuwait

 Souks

-For a traditional shopping experience, head to one of Kuwait’s souks (markets).
+For a traditional shopping experience, head to one of the souks (markets).
 The most famous is the Souk Al-Mubarakiya in Kuwait City, which has been operating for over 100 years.
 Wander through the labyrinth of covered walkways and browse stalls selling spices, perfumes, jewelry, fabrics, handicrafts, and more.
 Bargaining is expected.
 The Gold Souk in Kuwait City is another top spot to pick up 18k and 21k gold jewelry.

 Other notable souks include the Friday Bird Market near the Scientific Center, where you can buy exotic birds, the Friday Market in Al-Rai for cheap clothes and household goods, and the Fruit and Vegetable Market in Shuwaikh for the freshest produce.